novalumo/krado/README.md

 ## Overview

-This is an original Novalumo's CSS framework project.
+This is Novalumo's CSS framework project.
 Krado means "Grid" or "Framework" in Esperanto.
 Krado is made based on [Bootstrap](https://getbootstrap.com/).
-These CSS files are using on websites made by Novalumo.

 ### Examples